-7. Judicial immunity.
-Defendants have judicial immunity.
+- 6. Discussion.
+Defendant Judge M. Jane Brady ("Judge Brady") presided over plaintiff's criminal trial.
+Plaintiff takes exception to Judge Brady's handling of the case.
+He contends that she should have disqualified herself due to her bias and prejudice.
+Defendant Raymond Armstrong ("Armstrong") was plaintiff's court appointed attorney.
+Plaintiff names him as a defendant for reimbursement of the salary Armstrong earned in representing plaintiff because he provided plaintiff a "disservice as a legal counselor" in his representation of plaintiff.
+(D.I.
+2) - 7.
+Judicial immunity.
+Judge Brady has judicial immunity.
 Judges are protected by absolute immunity for all judicial acts except those made in the clear absence of jurisdiction.
 "Few doctrines were more solidly established at common law than the immunity of judges from liability for damages for acts within their judicial jurisdiction."
 Cleavinger v.
 Saxner, 474 U.S. 193, 199 (1985); Capogrosso v.
 The Supreme Court of New Jersey, 588 F.3d 180, 185 (3d Cir.
 2009).
 Judicial immunity provides complete immunity from suit, not merely from an ultimate assessment of damages.
 Mireles v.
 Waco, 502 U.S. 9, 11 (1991).
 A judge is entitled to immunity even where "the action he took was in error, was done maliciously, or was in excess of his authority; rather he will be subject to liability only when he has acted in the 'clear absence of all jurisdiction."
 Stump v.
 Sparkman, 435 U.S. 349,356-67 (1978).
-Here, the allegations against defendants relate to their acts as judges.
-Moreover, the complaint does not set forth any facts alleging that defendants acted in the absence of jurisdiction.
-The claims have no arguable basis in law or in fact and are dismissed as frivolous pursuant to 28 U.S.C. § 1915(e)(2)(B) and § 1915(A)(b)(1).
+Here, the allegations against Judge Brady relate to her acts as a judge.
+Moreover, the complaint does not set forth any facts alleging that Judge Brady acted in the absence of jurisdiction.